Carry-On vs Checked luggage

 Apple makes it’s own travel kit, but it’s probably more than you need.

 If you are traveling with a tour group, like one of mine, most buses have USB chargers.
 Usually they are located above your head.
 So I recommend you pick up a long USB charging cable.
-This one with Apple devices that support lightening connections.
 Otherwise you have to hold your phone in the air or let it hang in front of you.

 We use headsets for many of our group tours.
 New headphones are provided, but I always find it’s best (and more comfortable) to have my own.
 Keep in mind if you have a newer iPhone, the lightening connector will not work on the headsets, you’ll need the traditional 3.5 mm connector.
 Something I’m currently testing is the AirFly which allows you to use your AirPods with a Whisper system or even the airplane entertainment system.